radish-es/casebook-property/content/lessons/week02.md

 ## A Question of Recognition

 This week we start to explore a fundamental issue: How do (and should) relationships to land get recognized in law?
-Which kinds of relations "count" and which do not?
-And what does this tell us about the question of who benefits?
+And what does the answer tell us about the issue of who benefits from different forms of relation?

 From an Anglo-Canadian legal perspective, significant attention is paid to acts of *possession*, as you saw from our discussion of *Harrison v Carswell* last week.
-It is by possessing something that a person gains recognition of certain legal entitlements--a relationship that is at once physical (an act of control) and psychological (a matter of intention).
-But this is not the only possible kind of relationship to land that law might recognize and prioritize.
-Indigenous legal orders may approach these relationships in very different ways, and treaties provide a kind of inter-societal framework for encounters between these different relational forms.
+It is by possessing something that a person gains recognition of certain legal entitlements that we tend to call "property"--a relationship that is at once physical (an act of control) and psychological (a matter of intention).
+But of course this is not the only possible kind of relationship to land that law might recognize and prioritize.
+Indigenous Nations approach these relationships in the context of their own legal orders, and treaties provide an inter-societal and transnational framework for encounters between different systems, principles and worldviews.
+In class this week, we will start by discussing the historical context for these land relations in Mi'kma'ki / Atlantic Canada in order to set the stage for our weekly problem.